 Burlington , VT 05402

-The goal of the Envision program is to assist schools in creating and implementing environmental health management plans by:
+The goal of the Envision program is to assist schools in creating and implementing environmental health management plans.
+We do this by educating schools on environmental health issues, and providing a sustainable means to identify, prevent, and “problem-solve” potential environmental health and indoor air quality (IAQ) issues.

-These minimum guidelines include, but are not limited to the following:
+Act 125 calls for a set of minimum guidelines, which include, but are not limited to the following:

 - Determining if environmental health problem(s) or potential problems exist in your school.
 Prioritizing them with respect to health risk to the general school population, ease of change and cost.